0x4447-office/0x4447_webpage_documentation/docs/rsyslog/1.3.0/README.md

 ## Logs location

 The logs can be found in the `/var/log/0x4447-rsyslog` folder.
-Inside it you will find more folder named after the remote hostname.
+Inside it you'll find more folders named after the remote hostname for easy indentification.

 ## Final Thought